 Even as students enroll in an Eikaiwa to improve their conversational English skills, they also get to improve their grammar skills since the schools also include it in their curriculum.

 These schools are privately-owned and act as a supplement to the public education system.
+If you want to work in public schools, consider a company like Interac.
 There are bigger schools with branches located in different towns and cities in Japan.
 There are also smaller schools offering the same services in one specific location in Japan.

 Eikaiwa teachers are typically native English speakers.
 They come from English-speaking countries, such as the United States, Canada, the United Kingdom, Ireland, New Zealand, and Australia.